• Home

 Even with a detailed marketing plan, cannibalization may occur depending on how the general customer base reacts to the new product.
 Whether or not the products are competitive, customers may prefer the new one.
 A common reason why this happens is that two products may be too similar.

 Therefore, although the new product got major sales, the sales of the old product were affected.
 Hence, there is no increase in sales of the company.
-In fact, considering a new product was launched, the sales actually got affected.
+In fact, considering a new product was launched, the sales were actually affected.

 Example Of Market Cannibalization